vonmillhausen/sf2000/README.md

 - `20230512 - 1.7`: Added a note about stock battery runtime.
 Added a section with information about A/V output performance.
 Added a bit of info about PAL/NTSC region speed for Genesis/Mega Drive.
 Retitled the "bisrv.asd" section to make it clearer that's the BIOS/firmware.

-- `20230511 - 1.6`: Added a quick note about the display panel to the Hardware section, and added a new section for Emulators, including an incredible collection of ROM notes for Arcade thanks to `adcockm#8175`!
+- `20230511 - 1.6`: Added a quick note about the display panel to the Hardware section, and added a new section for Emulators, including an incredible collection of ROM notes for Arcade thanks to `adcockm`!
 Also added a "silent" background music file for download, and a table of contents (this page is getting fairly long 😅).
 Added a `favicon.ico` to get rid of that one annoying console error.

 - `20230510 - 1.5`: Added additional detail to the Hardware section about the buttons, d-pad, thumb-stick, battery, and wireless controller support.

-- `20230510 - 1.4`: Added my own version of `osaka#9664`'s button mapping tool at their request, and changed the link in the Key Mapping section accordingly.
+- `20230510 - 1.4`: Added my own version of `bnister`'s button mapping tool at their request, and changed the link in the Key Mapping section accordingly.

 - `20230509 - 1.3`: Added more details about how the boot logo ends up scaled on the screen, as well as a link to a new tool I wrote for altering the logo.
 Corrected one small formatting error.

-- `20230508 - 1.2`: Added details for `Archive.sys` - thanks to `osaka#9664` for the hints on what it related to!
+- `20230508 - 1.2`: Added details for `Archive.sys` - thanks to `bnister` for the hints on what it related to!

-- `20230507 - 1.1`: Some "unknown" files from the `Resources` folder identified with `taizou#9644`'s help (thanks!); moved them to the Sounds and Rom Lists sections with details.
+- `20230507 - 1.1`: Some "unknown" files from the `Resources` folder identified with `taizou`'s help (thanks!); moved them to the Sounds and Rom Lists sections with details.
 Only two files left!

 - `20230507 - 1.0`: Original creation of this page.